brucelee03/myfirst-repo/README.md

 # myfirst-repo
-This is my first step in github to explore it.
+This is my first step in GitHub to explore it.
+Author - Rohit Prajapati